svennd/blog/blog/2015-08-26-you_found_a_bug_in_gnu_parted.md

 <pre class="EnlighterJSRAW" data-enlighter-linenumbers="false">sudo apt-get install uuid-dev libdevmapper-dev libncursesw5-dev libghc-readline-dev</pre>

-I originally took parted 3.0.0 since it had a .tar.gz extension, that I know how to uncompress (tar xvf file.tar.gz) the latest version was .tar.xz so I thought it was to much bother to find a method... ([tar xvgJ file.tar.xz][3]) so I got this result for my laziness : (#overly_honest)
+I originally took parted 3.0.0 since it had a .tar.gz extension, that I know how to uncompress (tar xvf file.tar.gz) the latest version was .tar.xz so I thought it was to much bother to find a method... (tar xvgJ file.tar.xz) so I got this result for my laziness : (#overly_honest)

 <pre class="EnlighterJSRAW" data-enlighter-linenumbers="false">CC       freading.lo
 In file included from freading.h:18:0,